What Are the Different Types of Separation?

 Contact our Kane County Legal Separation Attorneys

 Legal separation is the only form of separation that officially requires legal assistance.
 This is the most common form of separation and should be considered by individuals questioning their marriage.
-At Shaw Family Law, P.C., we have been helping clients with legal separation for over 30 years.
+At Shaw Sanders, P.C., we have been helping clients with legal separation for over 30 years.
 If you need advice on separation and divorce, contact our experienced St. Charles, IL divorce lawyers at 630-584-5550.